Walter E. Fernald Developmental Center: Current status

 In May 2017 and 2018, the Waltham Lions Club held a fundraising carnival on the grounds with rides, games, prizes, a petting zoo and food.

 In November/December 2020 and 2021, the site became the home of the Greater Boston Lights Show, a fundraiser for the Waltham Lions Club chapter.
 The decision to host a holiday lights display at this location angered disability rights advocates.

 In December 2021, the Waltham Recreation Department held an online meeting to collect public input for potential recreational development on the Fernald property.
 While many suggestions were made around walking paths, gardens, and other passive recreation facilities, the majority of the meeting focused on the need to honor and respect the history of Fernald and the treatment of the residents.

-As of 2021, despite at times considering use of the property as a high school or police station or for recreational development, it remains vacant except for these special events.
-Many proposals have been made to the Waltham city council for various uses, but most have been tabled.
-A number of residential buildings have been removed and wetlands restoration work has taken place in the northwest corner of the property.
+In 2022, an "amusement park" was approved by the City Council for the Fernald, complete with an electric train, mini golf, open green space, tennis and pickleball courts, a massive athletic complex, eight parking lots, an amphitheater, and a universal playground for children with disabilities.
+At a Waltham City Council meeting in December 2023, members approved a $9.5 million loan authorization for the project.
+As of early 2024 construction on the project has begun with no completion date announced.
+Many residents have opposed the plan for its lack of transparency and for its perceived offensiveness to the disabled community.

+In January 2024, Oliver Egger, a journalist and great-great-grandson of Walter Fernald, wrote an investigative piece in The Boston Globe describing how, despite knowledge by the City of Waltham and the state, thousands of confidential patient records were left on the campus after its closure.
+This was in violation of HIPAA.
+Soon after the article's publication, the state removed the documents from the campus and admitted wrong-doing.
+The Civil Rights Division of the Department of Health and Human Services has formally launched an investigation.
+In April 2024, The Globe reported that in addition the Massachusetts State Police left decades’ worth of confidential case files at the school for years, removing them in 2017.

+On April 19th, 2025, a four alarm fire at the abandoned site was extinguished by firefighters, less than a year after another fire at the same location.
+This raised suspicions of possible arson, prompting Massachusetts officials to release a press statement offering a reward to any witnesses.